canjs/canjs/guides/getting-started-tutorial/application-design.md

 ![Restaurant locator page](../can/guides/images/application-design/RestaurantLocator.png)

 The Restaurants state is the starting point for finding a restaurant from which you want to order.
 Restaurants are displayed by region.
-To show a list of restaurants first select a (U.S.) state and city.
+To show a list of restaurants, first select a (U.S.) state and city.

 ### Finding a Restaurant